NilsSomm/random_pulse/README.md

 ![A more zoomed in version of the previous plot, now there are visible distinct spikes in the pulse](example_freq_zoomin.png)

 Now we can see the spikes in the pulse.
+### Time Series
+The time series of a pulse usually has very rapid oscillation inside of longer oscillations.
+Because of this, the time envelope is also calculated when a pulse is generated.
 If we want to see the time profile of a pulse along with its envelope, it can be done as such:
 ```
 time_series = pulse.get_time_series()
 time_domain = pulse.get_time_domain()